 OF: It happens to the best of us.
 Last week, I got lassoed by a wild water hose, but really my feet just got tangled up.
 It’s hard to pick your feet up when you’re an old man like me.

 YF: Well, if you ask me, water hoses are the worst.
-Never will coil right, and then they get lost in the winter and I never can find them come spring–unless I happen to be bush hogging and then I find them wrapped up tight around the bush hog blade.
+Never will coil right, and then they get lost in the winter and I never can find them come spring–unless I happen to be bush hogging and then I find them shredded and wrapped up tight around the bush hog blade.

 OF: That reminds me of the old saying: A good tool shed is ladder high, wrench tight, and hammer strong–and if you keep any water hoses, it best be water tight–they have a way of slithering through the smallest openings.